phytec/kivy-demo/doc/tutorials/installing-kivy-layer.rst

 4. Build the final image by using the :code:`bitbake phytec-kivydemo-image` command after starting bitbake.

 That's it, you should then have the exact same image as the one you download during the first tutorial in :doc:`/tutorials/installation`.

+**NOTE**: For the first step, we have a distro using xwayland, however kivy also work with pure wayland.
+You just need to remove X11 in the :code:`REQUIRED_DISTRO` by adding :code:`REQUIRED_DISTRO:remove = "X11"` in the bbappend file of Kivy.

 Understanding the Layer
 ------------------------